Self-Care & Wellness Assessment

-strengths in four overlapping areas of wellness.
-After filling out the
+strengths and growth areas in four overlapping aspects of wellness.
+After filling out the inventory, please

-prayerfully consider setting a few goals for the next few months to help you
+prayerfully consider setting a few goals for the next weeks to help you

-may also want to meet with Wellness Life Coach Julie Collins on campus by referral from the Office of Student Counseling.
-If you meet 6-8 times with Julie or another counselor, or participate in a wellness group or a support or accountability group, you can receive a Wholistic Health Program Certificate.
+You may also want to meet with Wellness Life Coach Julie Collins on campus by referral from the Office of Student Counseling.
+If you meet 6-8 times with Julie or another counselor, or participate in a wellness, support or accountability group, you may be eligible to receive a Wholistic Health Program Certificate.
 Committees overseeing your preparation for ministry will value your initiative around self-care.

 Be sure your goals are your goals.
 If you set a

 self-care intention which feels like a "should", you may be setting the

 bar too high, too soon.
 Patiently pray through your "shoulds" to

 soften them into goals you want to achieve.
 It is better to

 set doable goals than to reach too far out of your comfort zone and